nib-docs/frontend/lib/Setting up a new project.md

 at nib.
 From these learnings we've created a [generator](https://www.npmjs.com/package/generator-fed) to speed up the creation of new projects and to keep our projects more consistent across teams.

+The generator should suit most frontend projects regardless of framework e.g. React, Angular or no framework.
+If the generated structure and tooling doesn't suit your needs one of the FEDs would love to chat with you about it! :smiley:

 ## Project setup

 > Get in touch with Shannon if you're building a .NET MVC project, he's building a scaffolding tool for .NET MVC projects